|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed January 3, 1945

 Built by Republic at Farmingdale, NY.
-Delivered to the U. S. Army.
-Disassembled and shipped overseas to the South West Pacific and reassembled.
+Delivered to the U. S. Army Air Force (USAAF) as P-47D-21-RA Thunderbolt serial number 43-25490.
+Disassembled and shipped overseas to the South West Pacific Area (SWPA) and reassembled.

-On January 3, 1945 took off from Hill Airfield (Hammer) on Mindoro piloted by Kindred on a fighter sweep over Clark Field, flying as wingman for P-47D 42-25419 piloted Col. Gwen G. Atkinson (C.O.
-58th FG).
+On January 3, 1945 took off from Hill Airfield (Hammer) on Mindoro piloted by Kindred on a fighter sweep over Clark Field as wingman for P-47D 42-25419 piloted Col. Gwen G. Atkinson (C.O.
+58th FG) leading the first flight.
 The pair followed Major Edward F. Roddy (HQ Squadron) leading the first flight with 1st Lt.
 Crystal L. Andress flying as his wingman.

-Also shot down by anti-aircraft fire was P-47D 42-25419 piloted Col. Gwen G. Atkinson who managed to bailed out at low altitude and survived.
+Also lost due to anti-aircraft fire was P-47D 42-25419 piloted Col. Gwen G. Atkinson who managed to bailed out at low altitude, survived and was later rescued.

 Lt.
 Jack Shriver recalled: